 Yes, it’s all of these things and more, like beautiful, upscale, and conveniently located a short drive from San Diego and all of its tourist attractions.
 But does it live up to the hype?

 Accommodations include daily newspaper delivery, safes, Keurig coffeemakers, bottled water, iPod docking stations, 400-thread count sheets and towels, and 46-inch HD TVs with cable access.
 Cribs and child-proofing are available upon request, as is turn-down service.
-Higher-end rooms include balconies and sitting/living areas with pull out sofas for increased sleeping capacity.
-All are decorated in warm neutral colours with accents of teal and yellow, depicting the surroundings of ocean, beach, sand, and sun.
+Higher-end rooms include balconies and sitting/living areas with pull-out sofas for increased sleeping capacity.
+All are decorated in warm neutral colors with accents of teal and yellow, depicting the surroundings of ocean, beach, sand, and sun.
 Ceiling fans give the rooms a retro feel.
-The decor is modern yet Classic California, the colours are clean and inviting.
+The decor is modern yet Classic California, the colors are clean and inviting.

 However, not all rooms are created equal.
 Far from it.
 The older part of the hotel really shows its age and is in need of several repairs and thorough cleaning, which should include the removal of the musty smell.
 Bathrooms are particularly vulnerable to issues arising from cleanliness and required repairs.
 So if you plan to visit with the idea of saving money and booking an older and cheaper room, you might want to rethink your choice.

 On the subject of bathrooms, it should be said that despite the ‘luxury’ status of the hotel, it doesn’t transfer to their complimentary bath products.
 We were surprised to find that Hotel del Coronado features some of the cheapest toilet paper and facial tissues we’ve ever come across, as well as downmarket soaps and shampoos.
 We’ve found better at much cheaper resorts.